dcac/dcac.github.io/_posts/features/2020-07-05-a-z-worst-action.md

 ---
 Sometimes, the action just falls flat.

 For this instalment of our **Worst Movies** **A-Z** series with [WatchMojo](https://www.youtube.com/channel/UCaWd5_7JhbQBe4dknZhsHJg), we’re looking at the lamest action films ever made.
-He kind of movies that felt like they were only kicking the audience in the teeth for getting their hopes up.
+The kind of movies that felt like they were only kicking the audience in the teeth for getting their hopes up.
 Enjoy:

 <div class="video-container"><iframe width="624" height="351" src="https://www.youtube.com/embed/aO1LmymRcJc?ecver=1" frameborder="0" allowfullscreen></iframe></div>